-That means when a sale is made for a project, I can quickly convert their won opportunities in the CRM into a project (like a small business SEO project) and have all of their information pre-loaded in that project.
+That means when a sale is made for a project, I can quickly convert their won opportunities in the CRM into a project (like a local SEO project) and have all of their information pre-loaded in that project.

 Having the CRM & project manager in one place consolidates things nicely for me and keeps me organized all the way through the sales & project processes.

 Insightly also integrates with my Gmail account, allowing me to send & track important emails out to my clients, prospects and other contacts when I need to.